- About Us

 Moreover, you want to show up and be present with those you love without causing them or yourself worry.
 But overextending yourself and your time can leave you feeling exhausted and mentally drained.

-Here are helpful tips to help you get through the celebrations while still keeping your health a priority.
+Here are some great tips to help you get through the celebrations while still prioritizing your health.
 After all, you don’t want your TBI to prevent you from participating in family traditions!

 Most importantly, focus on enjoying the day in your own way.
 Do what feels right for your current energy level and mood.

 If that includes taking a nap after dinner, then that’s fine!